lpod/lpod-docs/level1-tables.rst

 The ``add_column()`` does the same thing with columns as ``add_rows()`` for rows.
-However, because the cells belong to rows, it works according to a very different logic. ``add_column()`` inserts new column objects (clones of an existing column), the it goes through all the rows and inserts new cells (cloning the cell located at the reference position) in each one.
+However, because the cells belong to rows, it works according to a very different logic. ``add_column()`` inserts new column objects (clones of an existing column), then it goes through all the rows and inserts new cells (cloning the cell located at the reference position) in each one.

 Of course, it's possible to use ``insert_element()`` in order to insert a row,